 4-H Programs-Empowering Young People to Lead for a Lifetime

 4-H programs are grounded in the belief that kids learn best by doing.
-Through hands-on learning, youth build not only confidence, creativity, and curiosity, but also life skills such as leadership and resiliency that will help them thrive today and tomorrow.
+Through hands-on learning, youth gain not only confidence, creativity, and curiosity, but also life skills such as leadership and resiliency that will help them thrive today and tomorrow.

-4-H programming consists of hands-on projects and education in three core areas: Healthy Living, STEM (Science, Technology, Engineering and Math) and Citizenship.
+4-H programming consists of hands-on projects and education in three core areas: Healthy Living, STEM (Science, Technology, Engineering, and Math) and Citizenship.
 These programs and activities are conducted in a positive environment, under the guidance of adult mentors, and promote and encourage participating youth to take on proactive leadership roles.
 Furthermore, they are backed by a network of 100 public universities, such as NC State University, and a robust and diverse community of 4‑H volunteers and professionals.
 Youth can concentrate on one focus area or they can try a variety of programs throughout their 4‑H experience.

 Citizenship & Community Action programming in North Carolina 4-H is divided into three focus areas: Personal Development & Leadership, Citizenship & Community Action, and Communications & Expressive Arts.
 These programs offer youth the opportunity to learn about civic affairs, build decision-making skills and develop a sense of understanding and confidence in relating and connecting to other people.
 These are the skills that help grow 4‑H youth into true leaders.